Baba Gurgur: History

-Oil strike

 On 14 October, drilling resumed.
 At 3 a.m. on 15 October 1927, oil was struck and a great fountain spurted over the crown of the derrick to a height of 42 metres.
 The oil overflowed into the desert, threatening the nearby inhabitants, their property, and their water supply.
 Kirkuk and surrounding villages were in danger of drowning in a sea of oil, if the well could not be controlled.
 Earthen dams, 1.5 km apart, were needed in the wadi, and a depression 24 kilometres away, formed into a temporary catchment pond.
 Soon, an estimated 2,000 men from the Jubur tribe along the Zab River, and the Obaid tribe on the Hawija plain, were at work.
 Dangers persisted, as a blue mist of gas would form at night in shallow depressions, posing the risk of poisoning the workers, five of whom were killed.
 Additionally, the risk of fire was great.
 As the cloud of oil drifted away from the well site, work could commence on trying to close the control valve.
-After ten days, and 95,000 barrels of oil, the well was contained.
+After ten days of flow between 35,000 and 95,000 barrels of oil per day, the well was contained.

-Aftermath

 Iraq Petroleum Company replaced the TPC in October 1928, as development commenced to produce the Kirkuk Field.
 Supporting infrastructure included two pipelines to carry the oil to the Mediterranean coast, 100 wells, 12 pumping stations, oil terminals for ships, telegraph and telephone lines, air transport, rail transport, workshops and offices.

 In 2018, it was alleged that oil from Kurdish controlled Baba Gurgur went to the Turkish town of Ceyhan, and from there was secretly shipped to Israel.